keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

 * **categories:** -- Keywords used to generate entries in the "Categories" section of the "Blogs" landing page.
   Set as many categories as appropriate and use reasonable terminology.
-  If an existing category matches a category you want for your blog, be sure to match that terminology exactly.
+  If an existing category matches a category you want for your blog post, be sure to match that terminology exactly.
   For example, "Installation" is an existing category so it would be inappropriate to define "Installing" as a category.